kaihuchen/articles/LMMissues/index.md

     Based on the visible characteristics, a cougar seems to be the most likely identification for the large brown animal in the image.

-Where Claude-3 has correctly identified the animal as a cougar, but GPT-4V stayed still identify it as a dog.
+Where Claude-3 has correctly identified the animal as a cougar, but GPT-4V still identifying it as a dog.

 ## Test #3: Image Cropped to Reduce Contextual Information